gyorilab/mira/docs/index.md

 city, since the infected population in one city will not affect the infection of the susceptible population in another city.

+**Example: Stratifying a SIR model by city with no splitting of control based relationships**
 ```python
 from mira.examples.sir import sir as model
 from mira.metamodel.ops import stratify